khanm1/Portfolio-updated/README.md

 I added four of my projects (giftastic, train-schedule, TriviaGame and Word-Guess-Game).

-My updated portfolio home page I have my picture with my basic information.
+My updated portfolio home page I have my picture with intro.

-Left hand side of my portfolio home page there is a menu button.
+Left hand side of my portfolio home page there is a menu bar.

-Click on menu button then select About, it will navigate you to About Me page.
+Click on menu bar then select About, it will navigate you to About Me page.
 You will see brife information about my background.

-Click on menu button then select portfolio, it will navigate you to Portfolio page.
-You will see my projects, if you want to see one my project please click on View Project.
+Click on menu bar then select portfolio, it will navigate you to Portfolio page.
+You will see my projects, if you want to see one my project please click on View Project link.

-Click on menu button then select Contact, it will navigate you to Contact page.
-In Contact page you will see social media information: My Github Linkin and Email.
-If you click on one of the image it will navigate you to that side.
+Click on menu bar then select Contact, it will navigate you to Contact page.
+In Contact page you will see social media information: like my Github, Linkin and Email accounts information.
+If you click on one of the image link it will navigate you to your desire site.

+If you click on menu bar then select home, it will navigate back to you my protfolio home page.